melvinzhang/garden/content/posts/graph_algorithms.md

 {"title": "Graph algorithms", "tags": ["algorithm"]}
 CREATED: 200701060654

+dynamic dag reachability
+* A fully dynamic reachability algorithm for directed graphs with an almost linear update time

 Undirected connectivity in log-space

 `O(sqrt(|V|)E)` for matching by running BFS on all free vertices in parallel